wonyoung-jang/wonyoung-jang.github.io/content/project/university/CS Career Recommendation Chatbot.md

 ---
 date: 2024-01-22
 coverimage: ../assets/pandorabots_1709746575902_0.png
-description: Built a  [Pandorabot](https://home.pandorabots.com/home.html) chatbot to help students find computing jobs matching their skills, assisting a university career advisor.
+description: Built a  [Pandorabot](https://home.pandorabots.com/home.html) chatbot to help students find computing jobs matching their skills, assisting a university career advisor
 githubrepo: https://github.com/wonyoung-jang/cs-career-chatbot
 title: CS Career Recommendation Chatbot
 tags:
 categories:
-lastMod: 2024-05-18
+lastMod: 2024-06-13
 ---
 {{< logseq/orgWARNING >}}This project was completed as part of academic coursework and is no longer being actively maintained.
 Certain names, identifiers, and other details have been modified from the original submission for academic integrity purposes.
 This page contains a summarized list of the main requirements given by the university.
 {{< / logseq/orgWARNING >}}

-## Learning Objectives and Requirements
+## Course requirements

   + Develop a chatbot that recommends one of five computing jobs to students.